 In our Key Stage One classes the children build on their learning experiences from Reception.
 We teach English and Maths sessions daily and the other curriculum subjects are taught through an integrated approach so that links are made between areas of learning.
-The children also have weekly lessons for PE, Computing, RE, Music and Life Curriculum.
+The children have weekly lessons subject lessons for History/Geography, Art/DT, PE, Computing, RE, Music and Life Curriculum.
+The subjects of History, Geography, Art and DT are taught on alternating half terms so within a term the children will cover all subjects but the subject alternate over each half term.

 Children continue to have the opportunity to learn through practical experience and play based learning but also begin more formal styles of working.